yazdanco/google-maps-android-charts/README.md

 You can see the demo for more details.

 NOTE:

-  -Before Building the demo, you must [get an API key](https://developers.google.com/maps/documentation/android-sdk/signup) which you can then add to your demo app.
+- Before Building the demo, you must [get an API key](https://developers.google.com/maps/documentation/android-sdk/signup) which you can then add to your demo app.

 ### Marker